lharrisw/MATLAB/README.md

 # MATLAB
-This repository includes most of my MATLAB code, from my base conversion function to my Gaussian Quadrature routine.
+This repository includes some of my MATLAB code, from my base conversion function to my Gaussian Quadrature routine.